IzaakBH/SCC363/README.md

 sprint.
 These can then be implemented on their own branches.

 To start the spring localhost on your machine, run (Linux/OSX) -> './mvnw spring-boot:run' (Windows) -> 'mvnw spring-boot:run'

+Steps to run the spring server on your local machine for testing and marking purposes -
+1. extract the folder from the zip file.
+2. open the project folder in Intellij
+3. in the top right hand corner click on 'Add Configuration...'
+4.